itpp-labs/access-addons/access_apps/README.rst

  Control access to Apps
 ========================

+Allows to configure administrators which don't have access to Apps.

-Adds "Apps access" selection in user's access rights tab.
-Two options are available: "Allow install apps" and "Allow install apps only from settings".
+Adds **Apps access** selection in user's access rights tab.
+Two options are available:

-You can configure administrators which don't have access to Apps.
+* *Allow install apps*
+* *Allow install apps only from settings*

 Credits
 =======